-Goals A Activities Duration G t c s Showcase and reflection Gather as a group and guide the showcase of the projects team by team asking hem to describe their Pinball machine and to point out any unusual or especially creative features.
-Ask participants to reflect on the whole design process and to chare their experience.
+Goals Activities Duration Showcase and reflection Gather as a group and guide the showcase of the projects team by team asking them to describe their Pinball machine and to point out any unusual or especially creative features.
+Ask participants to reflect on the whole design process and to share their experience.
 Ask for example: Did your game work the way you wanted it to?
 If not, why?
-If you had more time, what would you add, fix, improve or change?
+If you had more time, what would you add fix improve or 20' If you had more time, what would you add, fix, improve or change?
 How did you build the launcher in your board?
 What materials did you use to make your Pinball machine?
 Why did you choose those materials?
 What was the most difficult thing to achieve as a group?
 Why?
-How different is the final outcome of the Pinball machine compared to the design you made on paper at the beginning?
-Why?
-20'